-- Technology Fee Technology Fee Committee (for recommendations on fee levels only and not on projects to be funded) - Transportation Fee Parking and Transportation Advisory Committee - Student Health Fee Student Health Advisory Committee - Student Activity Fee Student Government Association - Athletic Fee Georgia Tech Athletic Association.
+• Technology Fee - Technology Fee Committee (for recommendations on total fee amount only and not on projects to be funded)

+- Transportation Fee Parking and Transportation Advisory Committee - Student Health Fee Student Health Advisory Committee - Student Activity Fee Student Government Association - CRC (Campus Recreation Center) Operations Fee CRC Advisory Committee - Student Center Operations Fee Student Center Advisory Board - Athletic Fee Georgia Tech Athletic Association - Recreation Fee covers debt service on Campus Recreation Center (fixed fee for term of lease on CRC).

-Excluded from the Committee's review are any "general purpose fees" approved by the BOR, as stated in the BOR policy (BOR Policy 7.3.2.1).
+In addition to input from the advisory organizations listed, the SGA is encouraged to solicit input on mandatory fees from students through other means, including surveys and town hall meetings.
+Excluded from the Committee's review are any "general purpose fees" approved by the BOR, as stated in BOR policy 7.3.2.1.
 Other offices or student organizations also may propose new fees to the Committee.
 It would be up to the Committee Co-Chairs and the SGA presidents whether such proposals are to be considered.